Quantum theory of statistical radiation pressure in free space

+We consider an atomic ensemble, containing $n_0$ number of mutually non-interacting atoms of mass $m_a$.
+Initially, the atomic ensemble thermalizes by interacting with a thermal bath at temperature $T$.
+This atomic ensemble in the thermal equilibrium is made to interact with a coherent electromagnetic pulse.
+As a result, we can write an effective rate of change of population of the excited state $n_e$ and the ground state $n_g$ as $\dot{n}_e =-\Gamma_{e\rightarrow g} n_e + \Gamma_{g\rightarrow e} n_g$, where $\Gamma_{i\to j}$ is the rate of transition from state $\ket{i}$ to $\ket{j}$.

 If the system attains an equilibrium configuration, then the number of upward transitions will be equal to the number of downward transitions.
-Since, the forces in these two transitions are not exactly the same, there will be a net force in the newly acquired equilibrium which can formally be written as
+Since, the force in the two transitions is equal in magnitude but opposite in sign, the net force in the new equilibrium can be written as